zalando/skipper/dataclients/kubernetes/crd.md

 redirect.
 The redirect would be done by matching the request with annotation `zalando.org/skipper-predicate` and applying the [redirectTo filter](https://opensource.zalando.com/skipper/reference/filters/#redirectto) with `zalando.org/skipper-filter` annotation.
-This solution is more maintenance and you need to assign all Ingress a valid Kubernetes service as a backend, that is not used for a redirect.
+This solution needs more maintenance and assigning all Ingresses a valid Kubernetes service as a backend, that is not used for a redirect.

 As second solution you can use `zalando.org/skipper-routes`.
 It does